maltaweel/eBayScraper/README.md

 <i>Run NER Analysis and Dictionary</i>

-4. Transfer the ner-model.ser.gz file from /NERProject/data/ to eBayScraper/src/nlp/ then run nameEntityRecog.py, with the scaped data files transfered to the data folder or use the nameEntityTotal.csv for the merged scraped data.
+4. Transfer the ner-model.ser.gz file from /NERProject/data/ to eBayScraper/src/nlp/ then run nameEntityRecog.py, with the scraped data files transferred to the data folder or use the nameEntityTotal.csv for the merged scraped data.
 The output of this will be nameEntity.csv

 5. If there are multiple runs, merge the outputs of the NER (taking the results from the output folder) and merge using /src/merger/mergeMutipleOutputs.py, which creates namedEntityuTotal.csv in the output folder.
 The multiple outputs should be put in totalData.
 If there is only a single output, this step should be skipped.